Henry Grethel: Awards

-During 1998, Grethel was presented the Syracuse University Outstanding Alumni Award.
+In 1998, Grethel was presented the Syracuse University Outstanding Alumni Award.

 Grethel has received numerous honors for marketing and design, including membership in the prestigious Council of Fashion Designers of America (CFDA), whose membership consists of more than 280 of America's foremost fashion and accessory designers.
 CFDA membership is by invitation only and includes many prominent designers including Oleg Cassini, Tommy Hilfiger, Calvin Klein, Ralph Lauren and Donna Karan.

 He was selected to design the opening ceremony uniforms for Team USA at the Albertville and Barcelona Olympic games.
 He was awarded the Tiffany trophy from the U.S. Olympic Organizing Committee for his stylish parade uniforms for the Winter Games.

 On June 8, 2009, Henry Grethel received the Icon of Style Award from Syracuse University.
 For Grethel, who has been honored many times during his long career, this was a special award; "There have been only a handful of moments in my career that have touched my heart and for which I am forever grateful: 1) when I first created the John Henry line; 2) when I first designed my own Henry Grethel collection; 3) when I became the first designer to create uniforms for the U.S. Olympic team (and especially seeing the team at opening ceremonies in Barcelona proudly sporting those uniforms); and 4) receiving this Icon of Style award from my alma mater."

 Personal life

 He was married to Arlene J. Grethel and had five children who were raised in Wilton, Connecticut.
-The couple divorced during 1983 and he married a second time to Anna Grethel during June, 1984.
+The couple divorced in 1983 and he married a second time to Anna Grethel in June, 1984.

 Two of his children are also Syracuse University alumni, David Grethel 1982 and Michele Grethel 1988.
 Son, Todd Grethel was a graduate of Fashion Institute of Technology '83.